 The frog fumbled for his purse.
 I put my foot down.
 The stairwell groaned, they guy took a step back.

-“Hey, Big O, don’t need a breathalyser to know that you’ve been on the whisky again.
+“Hey, Big O, don’t need a breathalyzer to know that you’ve been on the Whisky again.
 No more AA meetings?
 Never mind.
 These cookies will make you fly!”

 I whacked the hairy guy.
 Only lightly.

 A strong smell of cooking lingered in the air, grease and fat.
 Overwhelming, but still better than the odour of disinfectant and piss, which permeated the rest of the building.

 “I…I can’t come in any further”, said the frog.

 The first thing I saw were her black stilettos scattered on the floor.
 Next to them, a whip, handcuffs and the black leather dress that used to cling to her curves so nicely.

 I knew she was into this shit.
 Some of us still liked a good spanking.
 The bear, for example.
 Nothing as queer as Movie-folk.